lazyatom/interblah.net/soups/blog/ruby-manor-is-not-an-unconference.markdown

 ... or is this just what we've come to *expect* from a conference?

 Ruby Manor is an effort to strip away anything that doesn't actually improve the conference, and try to improve the other aspects.
 That's why we don't provide food, or swag.
-That's why we plan out conference program completely transparently, and encourage all the attendees to [engage directly with the proposals and presenters][vestibule].
+That's why we plan our conference program completely transparently, and encourage all the attendees to [engage directly with the proposals and presenters][vestibule].

 And it turns out that when you don't need to hire a huge conference venue and deal with their catering, or fly in big-name speakers, or print a bunch of schedules and badges, then you don't actually need to charge a huge amount of money.